DeveloperMarwan/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

 ## Project Idea:
-Create a NFT DAO.
+Create a staking DAO.

 ## Use Case:
 - A deadline is established for members of the DAO to stake ETH.
+- A threshold ETH amount is set.
 - If the threshold ETH amount is not collected by the deadline, members will be allowed to withdraw funds that they put in.
-- If a certain threshold value of ETH is reached by the deadline, staking will be considered complete and the full balance of ETH is sent to a "safe".
+- If the threshold value of ETH is reached by the deadline, staking will be considered complete and the full balance of ETH is sent to a multi-sig safe.
+- The multi-sig safe is created after the staking is completed.
+The safe is initialized with the blaance staked and the staking accounts.
+The required number of signatures is set to the number of owner minus one.
-- Members will be allowed to propse purchasing a NFT (from OpenSea for example).
+- Members will be allowed to propse transactions to send ETH to an address.
-- If consensus is reached, the purchase is made.
+- If the required number of signatures o=is achieved the ETH is transfered.
-- The DAO will have the option to sell the NFT and then distribute the proceeds of the sale back to the members.

 ## Installation and Setup:
 > Prerequisites: [Node](https://nodejs.org/en/download/) plus [Yarn](https://classic.yarnpkg.com/en/docs/install/) and [Git](https://git-scm.com/downloads)